How to Change Spectrum WiFi Name and Password

 The Spectrum modem comes with the default “admin” username and password.
 For some users, it can be “ADMIN” with capital letters.
 You can find the administrative credentials and IP address on the back of your equipment.

-It is vital to change the default administrative password of your modem if you want to secure your home network completely from intruders.
+It is recommended to change the default administrative password of your modem if you want to secure your home network from intruders.
 This way, only you, as administrator, can access your modem/router settings and block unauthorized access within your network.

-If you don’t change your default password, a hacker can access your router and lock you out of your home network.
-Therefore, changing the default admin password is necessary to secure your internet.
+If you don’t change your default Spectrum WiFi password and router details, a hacker can access your network and lock you out.
+Therefore, changing the default Spectrum username and password is necessary to secure your internet.

-Why should you often change your Wireless name and password?
+Why should you change Spectrum WiFi name and password?

 No matter how sure you are that your Wi-Fi is secure, make it a routine to change your passwords periodically.
 A safe interval between changing Spectrum WiFi password is every two to three months.
 This practice will keep your Wi-Fi fast and efficient and prevent interruptions from those hooked onto your source.
 The number of simultaneous WiFi connections can affect your download speed and slow down your connection.